 Make your headline social media friendly

-Another reason to keep a headline short and sweet is that it makes it social media friendly.
+Another reason to keep a headline short and sweet is that it makes it social media-friendly.
 Think Twitter (140 characters or less, remember).
 Craft your headline so that it can be easily promoted on social media platforms.

 Make your headline trendy and trending

 Make sure you are au fait with keywords and terms that are popular and commonly used on social media.
-Make your headline ‘hashtag friendly’ – you might it even get your headline trending too!
+Make your headline ‘hashtag friendly’ – you might even get your headline trending too!

 Make your headline SEO friendly

 Bear in mind that you are writing for real people and for search engines too.
-Keywords need to feature, skilfully, throughout a news.
+Keywords need to feature, skilfully, throughout the news.
 Sub-headings are great places to position keywords, but they must be in your headline.
 Ideally in the first three words.